 The Page of Wands is extremely charismatic and full of energy and ideas, with a strong desire to let these ideas and concepts roam free, sharing them with the outside world.

-Negative elements of Page of Wands
+Reversed Page of Wands

 Like the flickering flame of the element of Fire, the Page of Wands also has a darker side when it appears reversed in a reading.
 On a personal level, the element of the suit of Wands gives the Page a fiery temper.
 As such, this card can represent someone who has a hard time staying calm when things don’t go their way.